ssorj/quiver/docs/implementations.md

 a `long` representing the send time in milliseconds.

-By convention, message bodies are filled with as many `x`s as indicated by the `bytes` parameter.
+By convention, message bodies are filled with as many `x`s as indicated by the `payload_size` parameter.
 The `x` should be a single byte, not a multi-byte Unicode character.

 Sent messages must be non-durable and configured for at-least-once-delivery (in JMS terms, non-persistent and